TheThingsNetwork/docs/_content/devices/node/quick-start.md

 6. Select **Data** from the top right menu.

-7. New messages should now show their decoded payload:
+7. New messages should now show their decoded payload.

-🎉 You can now decode cryptic byte messages to meaningful payloads!
+🎉 You are now decoding cryptic byte messages to meaningful payloads!

 > Would you like to learn how to receive and further process these messages?
 Head over to the [MQTT](../../applications/mqtt/index.md) guide!